guanwei49/EMIT/README.md

 The `--data-root` argument specifies the MMAD dataset directory at `/mnt/vlr/laishi/ALL_DATA/`.

 #### Evaluate Our Trained Model
+You can effortlessly download our pre-trained model 😊[EMIT-8B](https://huggingface.co/gw49/EMIT-8B) for testing.

 The `evaluate_batch_mmad_choice.py` script, located in the project's root directory, is designed to evaluate our methods.
 The script requires the following mandatory arguments:
 - `--checkpoint`: Specifies the path to the model checkpoint.
 - `--data-root`: Provides the root directory for the MMAD dataset.